Overview of the Visiting Artist Program

-Katahdin and the surrounding landscape have been capturing the imagination of artists and writers since the mid 1800’s, when famed American landscape artist Frederic Church began his visits to the area and Henry David Thoreau made his dramatic ascent described in The Maine Woods.
+Katahdin and the surrounding landscape have been capturing the imagination of visual artists since the mid 1800’s, when famed American landscape artist Frederic Church began his visits to the area.
 Over the years, many have worked to capture the aura of Katahdin, the solitude of Russell Pond, the varied wildlife found across the Park.
 Artists such as Maurice “Jake” Day traveled throughout the Park to capture scenes and landscapes that embody the very soul of what the Park is to many people.
 For many who visit the Park, the ever-changing beauty and often haunting grandeur of the northern forest and mountains form an emotional bond that can be both felt and recaptured through various forms of visual art and writing.

 In return, Visiting Artists are asked to hold one evening program and one open studio with the public during their stay, during which their skills and techniques can be explained and demonstrated.
 Park staff will work with artists in designing and implementing their programs.
 Additionally, within one year of their stay, Visiting Artists are asked to provide the Park with professional quality images, prints, or documents representative of their style and resulting from their experience here.
 A $25, non-refundable fee is required when submitting an application to help offset administrative and operational costs.
 The Park will provide a one day orientation to the Park but no other transportation will be provided.